What Is Bigger A Kb Or Gb

 The evolution of digital storage units reflects the rapid advancements in technology.
 In the early days of computing, storage was expensive and limited.
 Kilobytes were the standard, and storage devices like floppy disks, which could hold a few hundred KB, were common.

 As technology advanced, megabytes (MB) became the norm.
-A megabyte is 1,024 KB, providing significantly more storage for larger files like images and audio.
+Plus, a megabyte is 1,024 KB, providing significantly more storage for larger files like images and audio.
 Then came gigabytes, which revolutionized how we store and manage data.
 With the advent of GB storage, it became possible to store entire libraries of music, movies, and software on a single device.

 Practical Examples